 Physical handicap is no barrier to spiritual greatness.
 Yitzchak was blind and Yaakov was lame.
 Moshe's speech impediment did not prevent him from being Moshe Rabbeinu, Moshe our teacher.
 We all know how a great orator can convince masses of people to act in a specific way.
 Lest one say that Moshe talked us into receiving the Torah, that his fiery oratory convinced us of the need for Torah, he was destined to be a poor speaker.
 We observe Torah because of its message, not its messengers.

 Many religions paint a portrait of their leaders as semi-divine people with no faults.
 As is obvious from even a cursory reading of the Torah, Judaism presents its great leaders as they were, never whitewashing their shortcomings.
 As a human being, Moshe Rabbeinu was not a perfect specimen.
-In fact, the Torah records a detailed lineage of the ancestry of Moshe, to prevent him form being seen as a son of G-d as opposed to flesh and blood.
+The Torah records a detailed lineage of the ancestry of Moshe, to prevent him from being seen as a son of G-d as opposed to flesh and blood.

 While we live in an open and free society many of us have a slave mentality, unable to free ourselves from the grips of money, honour, social approval and power.
 Tragically, just like the Jews of Egypt we do not realize that our situation needs improvement.
 That will not come about by listening to the glib marketing executives who tell us what we want and need.
 "Let my people go so they can worship me".
 Our truly great leaders may not be charismatic or glamorous, but their way of life is one that G-d himself recommends.
 Let us emulate them.